KuzeNoYagami/Zeus_Stealer/README.md

 # SETUP

-First paste and save your webhook address instead of "WEBHOOK HERE" in Creal.py
+First paste and save your webhook address instead of "WEBHOOK HERE" in Zeus.py

-If you use obfuscator it will be undetectable.

 if you have an error while installing try pip install -r requirements.txt